stainii/EasyMail/the-story-behind.md

 **What keyboard layout would logical for her?** I've chosen to go with: ordering the **alphabetically**.
 Finding the position of a key still requires some thinking, but this process goes a whole lot faster than finding a character in a "random" tangle of keys.

 #### The concept of the "space bar" and "backspace"
-When I first let my grand mother play with my "easy keyboard", I've noticed that she never used 2 buttons: space and backspace.
+When I first let my grandmother play with my "easy keyboard", I've noticed that she never used 2 buttons: space and backspace.

 She just **kept typing, without leaving space between words**.
 Did she make a spelling error?
 She just retyped the word, adding it to the original misspelled word.